What if that pivotal moment was just the beginning?

 The Life Shift Podcast

 This is a REPLAY of episode 11, launched in May 2022 (Life Shifts and Grief).
-I wanted to share this episode again for new subscribers that have yet to hear my story and the WHY behind The Life Shift Podcast.
+I wanted to share this episode again for new subscribers who have yet to hear my story and the WHY behind The Life Shift Podcast.

 In this episode, we flipped the script so I could tell my story.
 Throughout the first batch of episodes, the guests (and listeners) asked when I would tell my story.
 So, in this episode, my first guest, Christin Lindley, leads the conversation as I share the pivotal moments that shaped my life and eventually led to The Life Shift podcast.